Privex/cryptotoken-converter/docs/source/install.rst

 For this guide, we'll be using PostgreSQL, but you're free to use MySQL if you're more comfortable with it.

-Using your system package manager, install Python 3.7, Postgres server, nginx, and git
+Using your system package manager, install Python 3.7, Postgres server, nginx, git, along with some various important libraries needed for our Python packages.

 .. code-block:: bash